kstr0k/t3st/README.md

 - `posixcd` = off, causing directory names starting with `+/-` to be reinterpreted as dirstack entries
 - `posixargzero` = off (`$0` switches to the function name inside a function)

 Use `setopt [no]...` to change these options (e.g. `nonomatch`), or use `zsh --emulate sh` to turn on POSIX mode (emulate also works as a command).
 Use "`[ "$ZSH_VERSION" ]`" to test if running under zsh (possibly in emulation mode).
-Some of these options have shortnames, but they may not be available in zsh emulation mode.
+Some of these options have shortnames, but they may not be available in the various zsh emulation modes.

 ## See also

+- Projects using `t3st`:
+  - [`bashaaparse`](https://gitlab.com/kstr0k/bashaaparse)'s `min-template.sh` (a sh / bash / zsh argument parser) has [tests](https://gitlab.com/kstr0k/bashaaparse/-/blob/master/t/min-template.t) that use temporary files, `pp=` post-processing and `hook_test_pre` to enforce complex conditions (grep in stderr, check globals assigned by code)
-- The [`mru-files.kak` test branch](https://gitlab.com/kstr0k/mru-files.kak/-/tree/test) has a self-contained `t3st` setup (add a `t3st` git remote, fetch `k9s0ke_t3st_lib.sh` without any checkout / clone).
+  - The [`mru-files.kak` test branch](https://gitlab.com/kstr0k/mru-files.kak/-/tree/test) has a self-contained `t3st` + `git` setup, with separate worktrees / branches.
+That project includes a [POSIX shell library](https://gitlab.com/kstr0k/mru-files.kak/-/tree/master/k9s0ke-shlib), the [test file](https://gitlab.com/kstr0k/mru-files.kak/-/blob/test/t/k9s0ke-shlib/all.t) for which can also serve as inspiration.
-- [TAP consumers](https://testanything.org/consumers.html) if you want to go beyond the widely available `prove` command.
-It doesn't matter in what language they are written as long as they can parse TAP output.
+- [TAP consumers](https://testanything.org/consumers.html): if you want to go beyond the widely available `prove` command.
+The language they're written in doesn't matter as long as they can parse TAP output.
 For example, ESR's [`tapview`](https://gitlab.com/esr/tapview/).
-You will still need to generate the TAP output in the first place, e.g. using `prove -a tap.tgz` (the `.t` files in the archive are, somewhat confusingly, TAP logs named like the tests that produced them).
+You'll still need to generate the TAP output in the first place, e.g. using `prove -a tap.tgz` (the `.t` files in the archive are, somewhat confusingly, TAP logs named like the tests that produced them).
 - other frameworks: [`shellspec`](https://github.com/shellspec/shellspec), [`sharness`](https://github.com/chriscool/sharness), [`bats-core`](https://github.com/bats-core/bats-core), [`shspec`](https://github.com/rylnd/shpec), [`assert.sh`](https://github.com/lehmannro/assert.sh)

 ## Copyright